 Get a transition assessment

-If it's likely your child will need support from adult social care, the council must complete a transition assessment before the young person turns 18 years old.
+If it's likely your young person will need support from adult social care, the council must complete a transition assessment before the young person turns 18 years old.

-If your child doesn't currently receive children’s social services, but may need services as an adult, you'll still need a transition assessment.
+If your young person doesn't currently receive children’s social services, but may need services as an adult, you'll still need a transition assessment.
 This might happen if they have a degenerative condition or a mental health problem.

 Make sure there's no gap in services